informalsystems/modelator-py/README.md

 Framework and tools for model-based testing (Python code only.
 Rust code can be found at [modelator](https://github.com/informalsystems/modelator))

+## Running the code in this repository

+### Dependencies

+[pyenv](https://github.com/pyenv/pyenv) should be used to manage local Python versions.
+It can be installed with e.g. `brew install pyenv` (Linux and Windows users should check instructions).
+[Poetry](https://github.com/python-poetry/poetry) is used to manage dependencies and packaging.
+See the [github](https://github.com/python-poetry/poetry) page for instructions.

+### Info

+The Python version used is `3.10.0`.

 ## Contributing

 Coming soon!